aneelabashir786/22f3414-aneela-web-as-02/README.md

 ##  Requirements
 - A modern web browser (Google Chrome, Firefox, Edge, etc.)
-- Basic knowledge of HTML & CSS (for customization)
+- Basic knowledge of HTML ,  SASS& CSS (for customization)

-##  Why Use This Project?
-✔ **Easy to Use** – Simple and intuitive user experience.
-✔ **No Setup Required** – Just open the files in a browser.
-✔ **Scalable** – Future-proof with planned features.
-✔ **Customizable** – Modify the design and features easily.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit a pull request.

 ##  License
 This project is licensed under the MIT License.